psycopg/psycopg2/doc/src/errorcodes.rst

     >>> errorcodes.UNDEFINED_TABLE
     '42P01'

-Constants representing all the error values documented by PostgreSQL versions between 8.1 and 9.2 are included in the module.
+Constants representing all the error values defined by PostgreSQL versions between 8.1 and 9.2 are included in the module.